loland/loland.github.io/_posts/2023-9-12-fakesg-nalware-campaign.markdown

 {% endhighlight %}

 <br>
 Shown below is the value of `res` in plaintext.
-Long arrays and ShellExecute - looks pretty gnarly.
+Long arrays and ShellExecute - pretty gnarly stuff.

+Immediately, `Function Bcd` looks to be a decoder for the Array structures.
+It subtracts 608 from each element and converts it into an ASCII character.

 {% highlight vb %}